 - The Vice President shall assume position of Program Chairperson, responsible for the planning and organizing of programs, the sales meetings or conventions held during the Vice President’s term of office.

-- The Secretary-Treasurer shall keep minutes of all meetings of the Association and shall see that these are published in the appropriate manner, as determined by the Board of Directors, and shall oversee the Executive Directors care and custody of all funds and securities of the corporation and deposits made by the Executive Director in a bank designated by the Board of Directors or Executive Committee.
+- The Secretary shall keep minutes of all meetings of the Association (with the assistance of a Florida Press coordinator) and shall see that these are published in the appropriate manner, as determined by the Board of Directors, and the Treasurer shall oversee the Executive Directors care and custody of all funds and securities of the corporation and deposits made by the Executive Director in a bank designated by the Board of Directors or Executive Committee.
 And shall report the Executive Director’s financial status of the Corporation at each meeting of the Executive Committee (board).